mitkina/EnvironmentPrediction/README.md

 # EnvironmentPrediction
-Implementation of occupancy grid predictions via ConvLSTM video frame prediction architecture.
+Implementation of occupancy grid predictions via ConvLSTM architecture as in:

+Itkina, Masha, Katherine Driggs-Campbell, and Mykel J. Kochenderfer.
+"Dynamic Environment Prediction in Urban Scenes using Recurrent Representation Learning." arXiv preprint arXiv:1904.12374 (2019).

 The attached code demonstrates the process of LiDAR data pre-processing into occupancy grids and DOGMas, and then portrays the training on the PredNet architecture.